artontray/screenshot-backend/README.md

 I had 2 options :
 - deal with deleting previous migrations and risking to loose integrity into database
-- delete manually all the items with characters > 25
+- delete manually all the items with characters > 25 before migrating again.

-I chosed the second option for more security.
+I chosed the second option for more safety.

 [Back to top](<#contents>)